| TRIP(1) | General Commands Manual | TRIP(1) |

 "trip" when invoked, followed by a command.
 For example we can

-from allocating memory using
+prevent echo from allocating memory using

 $ trip malloc echo hi malloc: Cannot allocate memory